By DONNA BALANCIA

 “It was completely different from anything I’d heard to that point,” said Chris Iandolo, bassist with The Phantoms.
 “And the thought of hearing ‘punks’ play pretty much straight-up country.
 Of course we now know doing that was far more punk than anything.
 Tony paved the way for Uncle Tupelo, early Wilco and he was way ahead of his time.”

 Most recently, Chip Kinman formed Ford Madox Ford with his guitarist son Dewey Peek.
-Tony produced the record, so while he did not perform in the band, he had a role.
+Tony produced the record, so while he did not perform in the band, he had a role and the legacy lives on.